Page contents

 If you are budget-conscious, then taking the bus is your best option.
 Several buses run daily from Split bus terminal to the Mostar bus station, and tickets start from 16 euro one way.
 While the bus is by far the cheapest option, it’s also the most inconvenient, with the journey taking 3.5-4 hours.
 Also, you are at the mercy of the limited number of bus services to Mostar, so be sure not to be late; otherwise, you may end up spending the night in Mostar.

 *Important: You will have to go through passport control before reaching Mostar from Split and Dubrovnik, so make sure not to forget your passport at home or in the hotel – even if you plan to come back on the same day.
-Crossing this border can be unpredictable, so travel times can vary significantly, especially in the peak season.
+Crossing this border can be unpredictable, so that travel times can vary significantly, especially in the summer months.

 Eating potato pita?